sciZer0/7/v/README.md

 # About Technology

-Nearly each code in the industry is open source.
+Nearly each code in the industry, already, is open source.

 Fortunately, on the table, there already are very good blockchain technologies.